elkcityhazard/chef-frank/content/recipes/recipe-basics-and-sauces/easy-gravy-recipe/index.md

 ---
 # Easy Gravy Recipe
-Quick Easy Gravy Recipes, Easily Made with <a href="/wordpress/easy-vegetarian-dinner-recipes/how-to-make-roux/" rel="noopener noreferrer" target="_blank">Roux</a> and Either Chicken, Beef, Seafood, or Pork Base.
+Quick Gravy Recipes, Easily Made with <a href="/wordpress/easy-vegetarian-dinner-recipes/how-to-make-roux/" rel="noopener noreferrer" target="_blank">Roux</a> and Either Chicken, Beef, Seafood, or Pork Base.
 Great for <a href="/wordpress/recipes-for-special-occasions-and-events/homemade-mashed-potatoes-recipe/" rel="noopener noreferrer" target="_blank">Mashed Potatoes</a> and Sauces for <a href="/wordpress/casserole-recipes/" rel="noopener noreferrer" target="_blank">Casseroles</a> or <a href="/wordpress/homemade-soups/" rel="noopener noreferrer" target="_blank">Stew</a>.

 ## Gravy Recipe Ingredients